SomayaNaeem/Floward/README.md

 Use these instructions to get the project up and running.

-Prerequisites
+* Prerequisites
-You will need the following tools:
+  => You will need the following tools:

-Visual Studio Code or Visual Studio 2022
+    - Visual Studio Code or Visual Studio 2022
-.NET Core SDK 6.0
+    - .NET Core SDK 6.0
-Setup
+* Setup sln
-Follow these steps to get your development environment set up:

-Clone the repository
+  - Clone the repository

-At the root directory, restore required packages by running:

-dotnet restore
-Next, build the solution by running:

-dotnet build
-change the connectionstring with your server name, user Id and password in the following
+  - change the connectionstring with your server name, user Id and password in Services.Catalog.Catalog.API => appsettings.Development.json

-Services.Catalog.Catalog.API
-appsettings.Development.json
-dotnet run
+  => Setup database
+    - Set the Catalog.API as a startup project
+    - In Package manager console select Catalog.Infrastructure as default project
+    - Write this command => update-database
+ => Launch Services
-Launch (https://localhost:7247/swagger/index.html) in your browser to view the API Gateway
+  - https://localhost:7247/swagger/index.html to view the API Gateway

-Launch (https://localhost:7264/swagger/index.html) in your browser to view Catalog APIs
+  - https://localhost:7264/swagger/index.html  to view Catalog APIs

-Launch http://localhost:15672/ in your browser to view RabbitMq dashboard
+  - http://localhost:15672/  to view RabbitMq dashboard

-Technologies
+* Technologies

 .NET Core 6.0